SugarDukes/basicRoomVR/README.md

 # basicRoomVR
-A basic roomto use for VR stuffs
+A basic room to use for VR stuffs